mkirchner/stutter/README.md

 ![screenshot](doc/screenshot.png)

-`stutter` is an educational Lisp implementation in C that follows a strict DIY and *do it from scratch* ideology.
-As such it is also a very elegant form of a CS101 practical that touches a wide array of topics: formal languages (lexing, parsing, abstract syntax trees), metalinguistic evaluation (eval/apply, macros), data structures (lists, trees, maps, arrays), hashing functions, automatic memory management (mark & sweep garbage collection), all
+`stutter` is an educational Lisp implementation in C that follows a pretty strict *do it from scratch* ideology.
+It is also a very elegant form of a CS101 practical since it touches a wide array of topics: formal languages (lexing, parsing, abstract syntax trees), metalinguistic evaluation (eval/apply, macros), data structures (lists, trees, maps, arrays), hashing functions, automatic memory management (mark & sweep garbage collection), all